Trusted Federal DEA Defense Attorneys Protecting Health Care Providers Against an Overly Aggressive DEA

 Indeed, many of the DEA investigations we’ve seen in recent years have sprung from misunderstandings, trumped-up evidence, or so-called “red flags,” which ascribe sinister motives to innocent behavior without cause.

 In their effort to protect the public, the DEA can cast too wide a net, and well-meaning, hard-working health care professionals get snatched up inside.
 Sadly, even if the DEA ultimately does not take disciplinary action, the impact of a DEA investigation on a doctor or clinic can be destructive.

-If you are currently the target of a DEA investigation, please realize that the DEA is a federal law enforcement agency, and it does not represent your best interests.
+If you are currently the target of DEA investigations against doctors and pharmacies attorneys, please realize that the DEA is a federal law enforcement agency, and it does not represent your best interests.
 On the contrary, the DEA can (and will) use any and all evidence it can find against you.